Last Updated on

 For those who are new to playing golf and want some technology to help with yardages or experienced players who are new to golf GPS technology, the Golf Buddy WT6 Golf GPS Watch could be the answer.

-Coming in at just $99.99, the Golf Buddy WT6 Golf GPS Watch comes in at the budget end of the scale.
+Coming in at an awesome price, the Golf Buddy WT6 Golf GPS Watch comes in at the budget end of the scale.
 However, the design and feel of the watch is very nice and the lightweight composition means it feels very comfortable to wear.

 Using the Golf Buddy WT6 Golf GPS Watch is simple thanks to the basic nature of the options available on the device.
 The watch gives accurate readings to the front, middle and back of the green and also provides distance measurements to hazards, which is always useful.